younelan/SimpleLiveStream/README.md

 - -i [img.file]  provide a image for the background, preferably transparent png
 - -o [image]     provide an image to overlay on video
 - -d [dir]       provide a dir to play all audio files in a directory
+- -c [config]    provide an alternate config to support multiple configs

 main files:
 - *config.sh* - variables to customize the script